TDogVoid/halfwit-programmer/content/post/getting-motion-detection-from-motioneyeos-with-pushbullet.md

 While on my vacation I decided to build a bit of a security camera system with a raspberry pi.
 I used [motionEyeOS](https://github.com/ccrisan/motioneyeos/wiki).

 I spent some time writing a script to send notifications to me with pushbullet.
 Due to some bushes setting the camera off every sec I don't plan on using this script.
 This would be should be good for cameras aimed inside or static place.

+Anyway, I thought this might be useful to someone.

 ### Code
 Get the code on [github](https://github.com/TDogVoid/pushcam)